Phuire-Research/Stratimux/README.md

 ## Change Log ![Tests](https://github.com/Phuire-Research/Stratimux/actions/workflows/node.js.yml/badge.svg)

-## (Breaking & In Progress) Raised Tier on Decks Emitted to Quality Parts v0.3.262
+## (Roll Back & In Progress) Raised Tier on Decks Emitted to Quality Parts v0.3.264
-Elevated the deck supplied to Methods and Reducers.
+Plan is to elevate the deck supplied to Methods and Reducers.
 However the change comes with a coveat, decks supplied to these sections will be at ECK.
 This change is to support how the tiered muxification is operating.
 However there is a type issue that needs to be ironed out to just allow access to a flat muxified eck deck list accessible via their keys.

-To use the desired format we have included the selectDeck function that takes a Concept Type with it's Name to select the first instance of a Deck based on the Name.
-Since the Deck that is supplied to Methods and Reducers is an a Flattened Tier 2 ECK series of Decks.
-The function will pull such out of the list, but he typescript dot walking needs a work around.
 ### Refinement Muxify Concepts Q Property v0.3.261
 # Stratimux v0.3.26: StratiDECK